-The BMC is chaired by Tony Adams.
-It monitors discrimination in employment practices in the media industry, promotes best practice, and works with NUJ members in chapels and branches.
+The BMC's joint chairs are Tony Adams and Roger McKenzie.
+The council monitors discrimination in employment practices in the media industry, promotes best practice, and works with NUJ members in chapels and branches.

 Tony Adams